smolkaj/ocaml-open/README.md

 ```

 ## Limitations and Implementation
-The library has been tested under Linux and MacOS and will likely not run under Windows/Cygwin.
-It uses `xdg-open` on Linux and `open` on MacOS.
+The library has been tested under Linux and MacOS.
+There is experimental support for Windows/Cygwin, but this is untested.
+The implementation uses `xdg-open` on Linux, `open` on MacOS, and `cmd start` on Windows.

 ## Suggestion and Contributions
 Suggestions and contributions are always welcome.
 Feel free to submit pull requests.